 Ingredients:

-Pork butt- al pastor is made with pork butt (shoulder) and it’s perfect because it has some fat marbled throughout.
+- Pork butt– al pastor is made with pork butt (shoulder) and it’s perfect because it has some fat marbled throughout.
 Fat = flavor and also helps to make the pork tender.
 You can ask your butcher to slice it thinly for you, or you can just partially freeze it to make it easier to slice.
 I also like to pound the pork to tenderize it even more.

-Aromatics- garlic, onion, & bay leaves.
+- Aromatics- garlic, onion, & bay leaves.
 These will all go into the marinade.

-Spices- this is where you can customize a bit.
+- Spices- this is where you can customize a bit.
 I’ve had some al pastor that was heavy on spices like cinnamon & clove, but I am personally not a big fan.
 For me, the perfect spice blend is black pepper, cumin, Mexican oregano, salt, all spice, and achiote paste or powder.
 The achiote is very important- it gives the al pastor its signature color & flavor.
-Achiote can be a bit bitter though, so it’s very important to balance it out with the acidity from vinegar and pineapple juice.
+It can be bit bitter though, so it’s very important to balance it out with the acidity from vinegar and pineapple juice.

-Apple cider vinegar- for flavor and to balance the achiote paste
+- Apple cider vinegar- for flavor and to balance the achiote paste

-Pineapple- I normally do not like pineapple with savory dishes, but it is a must for al pastor.
+- Pineapple- I normally do not like pineapple with savory dishes, but it is a must for al pastor.
 You’ll need a whole pineapple for the mini trompo as well as grilling or cooking to pair with the al pastor.

 Why you shouldn’t use fresh pineapple juice in al pastor

-I’ve worked on this marinade for a couple of years.
-This recipe has actually been revised and posted to TikTok & Instagram 3 times now!
 After many trial & errors, the most important thing that I learned is that you CANNOT use fresh pineapple juice for the marinade!

 I don’t know exactly how the science works, but pineapples have a certain enzyme in them that breaks down protein into mush.
 Those are probably not the right words but I saw it happen to my al pastor time after time- the texture of the pork was mushy and unpleasant.
 At one point I just took out the pineapple juice all together but I was missing that sweet pineapple flavor.